 The HIV Day Center opened in Portland in May 1990.
 Created in direct response to needs outlined by a coalition of healthcare providers in 1987, the Day Center was the first free-standing, community-based program of its kind in the United States.

 Clients can self-refer to the Day Center; the only requirements are that they are HIV positive and have incomes below 200 percent of the federal poverty level.
 There are no fees for any Day Center service.
 Drop in hours are 9 a.m. to 3 p.m., Monday, Tuesday, Thursday and Friday.

-The Daily Bread Express (DBX) program provides in-home meal delivery for low-income people living with HIV/AIDS.
+Established in 1992, the Daily Bread Express (DBX) program provides in-home meal delivery for low-income people living with HIV/AIDS.
 Seven nutritious meals are delivered weekly throughout the six-county Portland metro area.
 The only requirements to participate on the program are that meal recipients are HIV positive, have incomes below 200 percent of the federal poverty level and have a specified medical need for home delivery of meals.
 Clients need to be referred by a case manager.
 There is no fee for this service.

 $50 buys two monthly bus passes for HIV Day Center Clients.

 $100 provides 27 fresh, hot lunches at the HIV Day Center.